Riboviria: Classification

 Riboviria partially merges Baltimore classification with virus taxonomy as it includes the Baltimore groups for RNA viruses and reverse-transcribing viruses in the realm.
 Baltimore classification is a system used to classify viruses based on their manner of mRNA production.
 It is often used alongside standard virus taxonomy, which is based on evolutionary history.
-All members of five Baltimore groups belong to Riboviria: Group III: dsRNA viruses, Group IV: +ssRNA viruses, Group V: -ssRNA viruses, Group VI: ssRNA-RT viruses, and Group VII: dsDNA-RT viruses.
-Realms are the highest level of taxonomy used for viruses and Riboviria is one of seven.
-The others are Adnaviria, Duplodnaviria, Monodnaviria, Ribozyviria, Singelaviria, and Varidnaviria.
+All members of four Baltimore groups belong to Riboviria: Group III: dsRNA viruses, Group IV: +ssRNA viruses, Group VI: ssRNA-RT viruses, and Group VII: dsDNA-RT viruses.
+Furthermore, most -ssRNA viruses (Group V) are included in the realm.
+Realms are the highest level of taxonomy used for viruses and Riboviria is one of ten.
+The others are Adnaviria, Duplodnaviria, Efunaviria, Floreoviria, Pleomoviria, Ribozyviria, Singelaviria, Varidnaviria, and Volvereviria.

 Interactions with hosts

 Disease

 Ribovirians are associated with a wide range of diseases, including many of the most widely known viral diseases.
 Widely-known ribovirians include: